Last update 2010 January 25, version 0.8.5

 -

-Giac is a
+Giac is a C++ library,

 - Giac/Xcas has a compatibility mode for people used to the

-Maple or Mupad CAS as well as for users of TI calculators (TI89, Voyage 200,
+Maple or Mupad CAS as well as for users of TI calculators

-TI Nspire CAS).
+(TI89, Voyage 200, TI Nspire CAS).

 - Short history: The Giac/Xcas project began in year 2000,

 following the development of the CAS for HP calculators.
-It has now around
+It has

-150,000 lines of C++ code (most written by B. Parisse), and around 300 pages
+(most written by B. Parisse), and around 300 pages

 of English documentation (most written by R. De Graeve).
 It has

-for the mostly used operations: multiplication, division, gcd of multivariate
+for polynomial operations: multiplication, division,

 Giac/Xcas was awarded the 3rd price at the